 Joining an Entity through the ACPA Member Portal automatically identifies you as a member of that Entity!
 You will begin to receive Entity communications through their respective email listserv and have access to any resources they share!

-Contact one of the CAA co-chairs, Ana Castillo-Nye (amn322@drexel.edu) or Christina Wright Fields (christina.fields@marist.edu), to learn more about ACPA’s Commission for Academic Affairs.
+Contact CAA@acpa.nche.edu or connect with the members of our Directorate Body, to learn more about ACPA’s Commission for Academic Affairs.

 Any ACPA member can become involved and there are varying levels of involvement: